Metadrop/behat-contexts/README.md

 #### Steps

-   - Then form :type element :label should be required Check a form element of a specific type (e.g.: input, select) with label is required.
+- Then form :type element :label should be required

+  Check a form element of a specific type (e.g.: input, select) with label is required.

-   - Then form :type element :label should not be required Check a form element of a specific type (e.g.: input, select) with label isn't required.
+- Then form :type element :label should not be required

+  Check a form element of a specific type (e.g.: input, select) with label isn't required.

+#### Configuration

+No configuration needed.

 ### Node Access context

-Steps related with node access system.
+Steps related to the node access system.
 Only for D7.

 #### Steps

+- Given the access of last node created is refreshed

+  Refresh node grants from the last node.

-   - Given the access of last node created is refreshed Refresh node grants from the last node.
+- Given the access of last node created with :bundle bundle is refreshed

-   - @Given the access of last node created with :bundle bundle is refreshed Refresh node grants from the last node of a specific content type.
+  Refresh node grants from the last node of a specific content type.

+#### Configuration

+No configuration needed.

 ### Paragraphs context